nhsconnect/visitor-and-migrants/pages/integration/integration_cross_organisation_audit_and_provenance.md

 }
 ```

-{% include important.html content="Whilst the use of a JWT and the claims naming is inspired by the [SMART on FHIR](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/cross-organizational-auth) the GP Connect programme hasn't commit to using the SMART on FHIR specification." %}
+{% include important.html content="Whilst the use of a JWT and the claims naming is inspired by the [SMART on FHIR](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/cross-organizational-auth) NHS Digital hasn't commited to using the SMART on FHIR specification." %}

-{% include todo.html content="Spine RBAC role support to be added in [Stage 2.](designprinciples_maturity_model.html)" %}

 ### Example Code ###